 2. Top of message body: Text, not Graphics

 If you follow these following 3 rules, you’ll stay out of the weeds: (1) don’t make me think; (2) don’t make me wait; (3) don’t make me work.
-It’s not that we’re lazy.
-We just don’t often have time.
+We’re not lazy, we’re busy.
 Save time by not placing graphics in the upper left corner of your message body.
 Use that valuable piece of real estate for an impactful text message.
+Shrink that image height down to no more than the equivalent of 5 lines of text, so it’s easy to scroll past and keep the reading momentum high.
 Get to the point quickly.
 Help your readers to begin benefiting right away.

 Speaking of Graphics: Users of devices set to text-only who have clicked your juicy headline don’t want to find a blank white box with a little red X in the upper left corner.
 Interrupting busy people’s “flow” or confusing them with guesswork will result in fewer opens, clicks and conversions, and more deletes and unsubscribes.
 Best practice: lead with text, minimize use of graphics, and shrink graphics to button size, thumbnail size, or narrow banner.
-If your graphic is so large that no text is visible on-screen or, worse, your Call to Action is not visible in the top field of view, shrink it.
+If your graphic is so large that no text is visible on-screen or – worse – your Call to Action is not visible in the first screen or two, move it up, and shrink it.
 If your graphic is illegible when shrunk to small-screen size, design a new one that works.

 3. Navigation and Conversion

 Limit navigation complexity.
-Use a left-aligned, single column format, not a multi-column newsletter format (unless you’re emailing to a newsletter subscriber list).
+Use a left-aligned, single column format, not a multi-column newsletter format that awkwardly requires a one-handed user to fumble and shake the phone to switch from Portrait to Landscape view.
 Opt for using screen-width-percentage tags rather than absolute pixel width, so your messages format on the fly to fit a myriad of device screens.
 Height: If possible, limit it to just minimal scrolling (max: one additional screen’s worth of content below the visible screen of content).

 4. Data Capture